yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 | Simple string comparison on scope values | Simple string comparison on reference values |
 | If not found, request new token with required scope | If not found, request new token with provided `authorization_details` |

-The key advantage: clients need not understand, parse, or compare complex JSON `authorization_details` objects — the RS has already reduced the comparison to an opaque string.
+The key advantage: clients need not understand, parse, or compare complex JSON `authorization_details` objects — the resource server has already reduced the comparison to an opaque string.

 # Security Considerations {#security-considerations}